-Project Based Vouchers:
+Project Based Vouchers (PBV):

-AHA has one Project Base Voucher project location at Randleman School Commons in Randleman, NC with 30 units for disable and/or elderly (62) families.
-Constructed in 2004 the original Project Based Voucher HAP contract was approved 11/1/2006 for a term of 10 years.
-The HAP contract was renewed for another five years in 11/1/2016.
-AHA renew this PBV HAP contract for a ten-year term beginning 11/1/21.
+AHA has one Project Base Voucher location at Randleman School Commons in Randleman, NC with 30 units for disable and/or elderly (62 & over) families.
+Constructed in 2004 the original Project Based Voucher HAP contract was approved 11/1/2006 for a term of 10 years and then in November 2016 the HAP contract was renewed for another five years.
+AHA renewed this PBV HAP contract again for a ten-year term beginning November 2021.
 PBVs are consistent with AHA's Plan because it meets AHA's mission and goals including: